2023 Best Health/Medical Admin Services Schools in the New England Region

 On average, health and medical administrative services graduates from North Shore Community College take out $9,000 in student loans while working on their degree.

-Charter Oak State College came in at #10 in this year’s edition of the Best Health/Medical Admin Services Schools in the New England Region ranking.
+Charter Oak State College ranked #10 on this year’s Best Health/Medical Admin Services Schools in the New England Region list.
 Charter Oak State College is a small public school located in the suburb of New Britain.

 Health & Medical Administrative Services majors at Charter Oak State College take out an average of $32,958 in student loans while working on their egree.

-Boston College landed the #11 spot in the 2023 rankings for the best health and medical administrative services programs.
-Boston College is a large private not-for-profit school located in the small city of Chestnut Hill.
+With a ranking of #11, Boston College did quite well on this year’s best schools for health and medical administrative services students.
+Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.

-Bunker Hill Community College did quite well in this year’s ranking of the best schools for health and medical administrative services students.
-It came in at #12 on the list.
-Located in the large city of Boston, BHCC is a public school with a medium-sized student population.
+With a ranking of #12, Bunker Hill Community College did quite well on this year’s best schools for health and medical administrative services students.
+Located in the large city of Boston, BHCC is a public college with a moderately-sized student population.

 Read full report on Health & Medical Administrative Services at Bunker Hill Community College